MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/timepicker.md

 The timer ticks every second, executing the `OnTimerTick` method that checks whether the [`Switch`](xref:Xamarin.Forms.Switch) is on and whether the current time is greater than or equal to the timer time.
 When the timer time occurs, the [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) method presents an alert dialog to the user as a reminder.

 When the sample is first run, the [`TimePicker`](xref:Xamarin.Forms.TimePicker) view is initialized to 11am.
 Tapping the `TimePicker` invokes the platform time picker.
-The three platforms implement the time picker in very different ways, but each approach is familiar to users of that platform:
+The platforms implement the time picker in very different ways, but each approach is familiar to users of that platform:

 [![Select Time](timepicker-images/timepicker-open.png "Select Time")](timepicker-images/timepicker-open-large.png#lightbox "Select Time")